Black Forest, the Bavarian Alps, and Austria Tour

 - Designed for Australians & New Zealanders

-Wander down cobblestoned streets in stunning villages, explore Ludwig’s fairytale castles, taste wine on the ‘route Alsace du Vin’, take in the spectacular mountain views from Hitler’s Eagle Nest and the undulating ‘Sound of Music’ hills near beautiful, baroque Salzburg… ahhhh!
+Wander down cobblestoned streets in stunning villages, explore Ludwig’s fairytale castles and taste wine on the ‘route Alsace du Vin’.
+Tour the stunning Gardens of Mainau, take in the spectacular mountain views from Hitler’s Eagles Nest and soak up the atmosphere of beautiful, baroque Salzburg… ahhh!

-- Take the funicular up to Heidelberg Castle and taste wine on the ‘route Alsace du Vin’
+- Taste wine on the ‘route Alsace du Vin’

-- Wander around the gardens of the ‘Flower Island’ of Mainau, cross Lake Constance to Meersburg and visit the old harbour of Lindau
+- Wander around the amazing gardens of the ‘Flower Island’ of Mainau

 Julie Andrews and that Mad King

 Crossing the Rhine in France, we spend the morning in postcard perfect Colmar.
 On arrival we will enjoy an orientation tour through the heart of town on the ‘Petit Train’.
 Brightly painted, half-timbered houses on narrow, twisting lanes make a perfect backdrop.
 The River Lauch winds its way through the centre, known as the Little Venice district.
-Your afternoon will be spent on the Route Alsace du Vin (Alsace Wine Road).
-Stretching from Strasbourg to Colmar, we will drive through the pretty villages of Ribeauvillé, Riquewihr and Kaysersberg on this famous wine road.
-At one of the manicured vineyards we will enjoy a wine tasting of various classic local wines.
+Your afternoon will be spent driving along the Route Alsace du Vin (Alsace Wine Road).
+Stretching from Strasbourg to Colmar, we pass the pretty villages of Ribeauvillé, Riquewihr and Kaysersberg on this famous wine road.
+At one of the local wineries we will stop to enjoy a wine tasting of various classic local wines.

 Heading south-east we soon arrive on the western shore of Lake Constance.
 Crossing a short causeway we visit the Flower Island of Mainau where a local guide leads us through the 111 acres of beautiful gardens and landscaped grounds.
 Originally created nearly 200 years ago by Prince Nikolaus, these magnificent botanical gardens also boast an arboretum and an Italian rose garden complete with pergolas, sculptures, fountains and 500 varieties of roses.
 In summer it is splendid with its rhododendrons along with huge displays of over 350,000 flowers.
 After catching a ferry across Lake Constance to Meersburg, we follow the northern lakeshore to enjoy an afternoon break in the old harbour town of Lindau.
 Later we continue to Füssen, in the mountains of Bavaria.

 We start the day in Hohenschwangau.
 On one hill overlooking the little village you have the neo-gothic castle of Hohenschwangau and on the other side above the village is a wooded mountain spur and Neuschwanstein – the fairytale castle of ‘mad’ King Ludwig.
-A horse and buggy will take you up the wooded road to enjoy a guided tour through Neuschwanstein Castle’s state rooms, king’s apartments, halls and throne room; all reminiscent of a Wagner operatic saga.
+We take a leisurely stroll up the wooded road to enjoy a guided tour through Neuschwanstein Castle’s state rooms, king’s apartments, halls and throne room; all reminiscent of a Wagner operatic saga.
 Later this afternoon we will take a cable car ride up to Tegelberg to take in the excellent views down onto the fairytale castles far below.
 Your evening is at leisure in Füssen.

 Please note: The guided tour through Neuschwanstein Castle incorporates climbing up and down a number of staircases and, as there are no elevators, the inside visit to the castle this morning may not be suitable for those with walking difficulties or limitations.

 There is nothing quite like a day in the mountains!
-Our first stop will be a visit to Linderhof, an extravagant French Rococo Palace - yet another of King Ludwig's amazing creations.
-The Venus Grotto reproduces a set from Wagner's Tannhäuser, and the Moorish Pavilion shelters the Peacock Throne.
+Our first stop will be a visit to Linderhof, an extravagant French Rococo Palace – yet another of King Ludwig’s amazing creations.
 Lunchtime will be in the nearby village of Oberammergau with its ornately painted buildings where the famous Passion Play is performed every ten years.
 To complete your visit we have included entrance and a guided tour through the fascinating Passion Play Theatre and Museum.
-In the afternoon we drive through Bavarian farmlands and forests to make a stop in arguably the most beautiful church in Europe – Wieskirche (the ‘Church in the Meadows’).
+This afternoon we drive through Bavarian farmlands and forests to make a stop in arguably the most beautiful church in Europe – Wieskirche (the ‘Church in the Meadows’).
 Surrounded by green fields, the interior of this World Heritage Listed church is an astounding Rococo creation.
-This evening we drive to beautiful Lake Hopfensee to enjoy dinner in a lakeside restaurant.

-Taking the beautiful Fern Pass across the Bavarian Alps we descend into the Inn Valley to visit the nearby winter resort city of Innsbruck.
-There will be time at leisure to explore the sights of the Alstadt (old town) such as the Hofburg Imperial Palace, cobbled stoned streets and the renowned Golden Roof.
-In the afternoon we go to the nearby town of Wattens to visit the Swarovski ‘Kristallwelten’ (Crystal World), a weird and wonderful crystal experience.
-Built into a small hill, the entrance is through the mouth of a Goblin with huge crystal eyes.
-Later we follow the dramatic Inn Valley through the rolling Tyrolean hills and villages, to enjoy a short afternoon stop in the pretty village of Rattenberg.
-We then continue to Kirchberg where we stay for the next three wonderful nights.
+Taking the beautiful Fern Pass across the Bavarian Alps, we descend into the Inn Valley to visit the nearby winter resort city of Innsbruck.
+There will be time at leisure to explore the sights of the Alstadt (old town) such as the Hofburg Imperial Palace, cobblestoned streets and the renowned Golden Roof.
+Later, we follow the dramatic Inn Valley through the rolling Tyrolean hills and villages, to enjoy a short afternoon stop in the pretty village of Rattenberg.
+We then continue to the delightful spa town Bad Reichenhall, where we stay four nights.

-There is nothing like a day exploring the Austrian Lakes District!
-After a leisurely start we spend the morning beside Lake Mondsee and visit the church made famous in the wedding scene of the film ‘The Sound of Music’.
-Later we drive deep into the Lakes District to enjoy lunchtime exploring the picturesque town of Hallstatt.
-Set on a rocky terrace jutting into the quiet dark water of the lake surrounded by towering peaks, this is considered the oldest inhabited village in Europe and perhaps the most beautiful in Austria.
-Our return journey to Salzburg takes us alongside Wolfgangsee (lake) and around Lake Fuschl.
-This evening we have included a farewell dinner at St Peter Stiftskeller, Salzburg’s oldest restaurant dating back to the 1500’s.
+Our day is spent exploring the Austrian Lakes District!
+After a leisurely start we explore the picturesque town of Hallstatt.
+Set on a rocky terrace jutting into the quiet dark water of the lake and surrounded by towering peaks, this is considered the oldest inhabited village in Europe and perhaps the most beautiful in Austria.
+Lunchtime is at leisure in St. Wolfgang, on the extraordinarily picturesque Lake Wolfgangsee.
+Our return journey to Bad Reichenhall takes us alongside Wolfgangsee (lake) and around Lake Fuschl.
+Your evening is free in Bad Reichenhall.

 Incredible Value Inclusions